Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Analytical validity and disclosure risk

-For our evaluations we assume that the intruder knows the exact geocode, sex, age category, industry of the employer, occupation and the information whether the individual is a foreigner or not and uses this information to try to identify the individuals in the database.
+For our disclosure risk evaluations, we assume that the intruder knows the exact geocode, sex, age category, industry of the employer, occupation, and the information on whether the individual is a foreigner, and uses this information to try to identify the individuals in the database.
+If the intruder successfully identifies a single unit in the data, she would learn sensitive information, such as the wage level of the identified individual.
 We sample 100 records from each cluster and assume that these 22,200 records are the target records that the intruder tries to find in the data.
-For the geocode we assume that the intruder constructs grids of different size and considers all records that fall in the same grid as matches.
-We evaluate the risks for four different grids: 100x100, 1,000x1,000, 10,000x10,000, and 20,000x20,000 square meter grids.
-We also compute the risk measures if the intruder would match on the exact geocodes.
+Since the geocodes have been synthesized, only declaring a match if the original and synthetic geocode match exactly might not be the optimal strategy for the geocodes.
+However, if there are neighborhood effects in the data, the synthetic geocode is still likely to be close to the original geocode.
+In this case, the intruder might still be able to identify the correct record by using caliper matching, where each record that belongs to the same geographical area is considered a potential match.
+To account for this, we assume that the intruder constructs grids of different sizes and considers all records that fall in the same grid to be matches.
+We evaluate the risks for four different grids: 100$\times$100, 1,000$\times$1,000, 10,000$\times$10,000, and 20,000$\times$20,000 square meter grids.
+We also compute the risk measures if the intruder matched on the exact geocodes.
 To account for the increased risk from clustering the data before the synthesis, we block on the cluster when matching the target records.
-This is a conservative approach since the intruder would not be able to identify the clusters in the released data.
+This is a conservative approach, since the intruder would not be able to identify the clusters in the released data.
 Still, we believe most agencies would prefer being conservative instead of underestimating the risks of a data release strategy.

-The estimated risks for the original data without the geocodes are as follows: expected risk: 1821.16, true rate: 2.56\%, and false rate: 0.
-These risks serve as a benchmark since under the current regulations external researchers can access a 2\% sample of the IEB (without geocodes) through the Research Data Center of the IAB already.
+The estimated risks for the original data without the geocodes are as follows: expected risk: 1821.16; and true rate: 2.56\%.
+These measures serve as a benchmark, since under the current regulations external researchers can already access a 2\% sample of the IEB (without geocodes) through the Research Data Center of the IAB.
 So any synthetic data with similar risks should be considered sufficiently protected as long as the data can only be accessed under similar conditions.